nodeGame/NDDB/README.md

     db.sort('painter'); // Picasso is always listed first
 ```

-Define a custom index (hash) function for the name of the painter, which gives highest priorities to the canvases of Picasso;
+Define a custom index (hash) function for the name of the painter, which splits the inserted items according to the;

 ```javascript
     db.h('painter', function(o) {